-The proceeds of the sale of the Offered Bonds will be applied to finance the Series 2018 A Loans, to fund a deposit to the Debt Service Reserve Fund, to finance participations in the Additional Loans and to refund the Refunded Bonds.
+The proceeds of the sale of the Offered Bonds will be applied to finance a portion of the Series 2019 B Loan and to fund a deposit to the Debt Service Reserve Fund.
 See "INTRODUCTION - Use of Proceeds of Offered Bonds."
-Costs of issuance will be paid from funds provided by the Series 2018 A Borrowers and from other funds of the Administration.
+Costs of issuance will be paid from funds provided by the Series 2019 B Borrower and from other funds of the Administration.